Choose another writer in this calendar:

 "Before, there was nothingm or almost nothing; afterwards, there isn't much, a few signs, but which are enough for there to be a top and a bottom, a beginning and an end, right and a left, a recti and a verso." (in Species of Spaces and Other Pieces, 1998)

-Perec made his debut as a novelist with Les Choses (1965, Things), which won the Prix Renaudot.
-In 1967 Perec joined the Ouvroir de Littérature Potentielle (OuLiPo), a group of writers and mathematicians founded by Raymond Queneau and François Le Lionnais.
+Perec entered the French literary scene with Les Choses (1965, Things), which won the Prix Renaudot and sold 100,000 copies.
+Two years later Perec joined the Ouvroir de Littérature Potentielle (OuLiPo), a group of writers and mathematicians founded by Raymond Queneau and François Le Lionnais.
 OuLiPo became Perec's intellectual home.
 The group devoted to exploring the creative potentials of formal rules, and specialized in anagrams, palindromes, mathematical word games, and other puzzles.
 Perec's longest palindrome - a sentence or a word which reads the same both ways - consisted of more than 5,000 words.

 Later Perec used all the saved e's from La Disparition in Les Revenentes (1972), which was written without the vowels a, i, o, u, but contained e.
 Espèces d'espaces (1974) examined spaces around and outside us, from one's bed to the universum.
 Perec's starting point was how letters, words, and lines fill a blank sheet of paper, forming a kind of space: "before, there was nothing, or almost nothing; afterwards, there isn't much, a few signs, but which are enough for there to be a top and a bottom, a beginning and an end, a right and a left, a recto and a verso."